Robert WALLACE

 Upon transfer of samples to the laboratory, the rumen fluid was

-bottle.
-4 mL of each sample was transferred to a reaction tube
+universal bottle.
+4 mL of each sample was transferred to a

-containing 1 mL 20% orthophoshoric acid containing 20 mM 2-ethyl
+reaction tube containing 1 mL 20% orthophoshoric acid containing

-butyric acid and stored for VFA analysis.
-The pH of the remaining
+20 mM 2-ethyl butyric acid and stored for VFA analysis.
+The pH

-microwave oven on FULL power for 2 minutes and stirred.
-The
+(Lifestyle) microwave oven on FULL power for 2 minutes and

-mixture was returned to the microwave for a further 30 seconds
+stirred.
+The mixture was returned to the microwave for a further

-until the liquid was clear.
-8.5 g Sigma-Aldrich fumaric acid was
+30 seconds until the liquid was clear.
+8.5 g Sigma-Aldrich

-placed in an IKA AlO electric mill.
-The melted oil was drizzled
+fumaric acid was placed in an IKA AlO electric mill.
+The melted

-fumaric acid had been thoroughly mixed with the oil.
+times until the fumaric acid had been thoroughly mixed with the

 Gas Analysis

-0.5 x 16 mm needle, which was injected through the stoppers into
+a 0.5 x 16 mm needle, which was injected through the stoppers

-the headspace.
-A gas sample (1 mL) was removed from each bottle
+into the headspace.
+A gas sample (1 mL) was removed from each

-and analysed for methane, hydrogen, nitrogen and carbon dioxide by
+bottle and analysed for methane, hydrogen, nitrogen and carbon

-gas (argon) flow rate was 30 mL/min; a katherometer detector was
+the carrier gas (argon) flow rate was 30 mL/min; a katherometer

-used.
-Peaks were identified by comparison with gas standards of
+detector was used.
+Peaks were identified by comparison with gas

 Sample fluid (4 mL) was added to 1 mL of an acid solution